Stefanough/vs-code-tabs-toggle/README.md

 # tabs-toggle README

-Simple extension that provides a custom command to toggle the editor tabs-bar.
+Simple extension that provides a custom commands to toggle the editor tabs-bar and cycle through UI elements.

 ## Features

-Very simple plugin that allows for toggling of the editor tabs-bar using a custom command.
+Plugin that provides a few custom commands.
+- `toggleTabs` simply toggles the tabs-bar
+- `cycleBar` cycles through visibility of the statusbar, breadcrumbs, and tabsbar.

 The release of VS Code 1.84 introduced a [new set of options for displaying the editor tabs-bar](https://code.visualstudio.com/updates/v1_84#_hide-editor-tabs).